Originally published 2016, updated October 2025

 Parathyroid– Parathyroid hormone (PTH), Serum Calcium.
 Parathyroid hormone (PTH) is secreted from four parathyroid glands, which are small glands in the neck, located behind the thyroid gland.
 Parathyroid hormone regulates calcium levels in the blood, largely by increasing the levels when they are too low.
 A primary problem in the parathyroid glands, producing too much parathyroid hormone causes raised calcium levels in the blood (hypercalcaemia – primary hyperparathyroidism).
 You may also be offered an additional test called Parathyroid Hormone-Related Peptide (PTHrP).
 They would probably also measure Serum Calcium in combination with these types of tests.
 The parathyroid is one of the ‘3 p’ locations often connected to Multiple Endocrine Neoplasia – MEN 1 – see MEN below.

-Pituitary/Cushings – Adrenocorticotropic hormone (ACTH), Cortisol.
+Pituitary/Cushing’s – Adrenocorticotropic hormone (ACTH), Cortisol.
 For purely Pituitary reasons, tests for Growth hormone (GH), Prolactin, Insulin growth factor 1 (IGF1) may be conducted.

 HPA AXIS – It’s important to note something called the HPA axis when discussing pituitary hormones as there is a natural and important connection and rhythm between the Hypothalamus, Pituitary and the Adrenal glands.

-Adrenocorticotropic hormone (ACTH) is made in the corticotroph cells of the anterior pituitary gland.
+Adrenocorticotropic hormone (ACTH) is made in the corticotrope cells of the anterior pituitary gland.
 Its production is stimulated by receiving corticotrophin releasing hormone (CRH) from the Hypothalamus.
 ACTH is secreted in several intermittent pulses during the day into the bloodstream and transported around the body.
 Like cortisol (see below), levels of ACTH are generally high in the morning when we wake up and fall throughout the day.
 This is called a diurnal rhythm.
 Once ACTH reaches the adrenal glands, it binds on to receptors causing the adrenal glands to secrete more cortisol, resulting in higher levels of cortisol in the blood.
 It also increases production of the chemical compounds that trigger an increase in other hormones such as adrenaline and noradrenaline.
 If too much is released, the effects of too much ACTH are mainly due to the increase in cortisol levels which result.
 Higher than normal levels of ACTH may be due to:

 Cushing’s disease – this is the most common cause of increased ACTH.
-It is caused by a tumor in the pituitary gland (PitNET), which produces excess amounts of ACTH.
+It is caused by a tumour in the pituitary gland (PitNET), which produces excess amounts of ACTH.
 (Please note, Cushing’s disease is just one of the numerous causes of Cushing’s syndrome).
 It is likely that a Cortisol test will also be ordered if Cushing’s is suspected.

 Cortisol